Data protection in Customer Relationship Management systems has become one of the major concerns both for commercial companies and public sector.

 The service is easy to launch, and hundreds of accounts already use it for customer relationship management.

 Besides, although this particular product is developed for Salesforce, a similar cloud solution exists for SugarCRM.
-Moreover, Connecting Software will soon release a seamless attachment extractor for Dynamics 365.
+Moreover, Connecting Software released a Seamless Attachment Extractor for Dynamics 365.

 But What About Data Storage Costs?